WhatsApp Expert

 How you eat can be just as important as what you eat.
 Small, frequent meals can be less daunting than three large ones.
 Take your time eating, focusing on thoroughly chewing your food to a puree-like consistency before swallowing.
 It's also helpful to sit upright during and after meals to aid the swallowing process and reduce the risk of aspiration.

 Maintaining nutrition when faced with swallowing difficulties during cancer treatment requires creativity, flexibility, and patience.
-By adjusting the types of food you eat, their texture, and the manner in which you consume them, you can significantly improve your dietary intake and quality of life.
+By adjusting the types of food you eat, their texture, and how you consume them, you can significantly improve your dietary intake and quality of life.
 Remember, it's always important to work closely with your healthcare team to ensure your nutritional strategies are safe and effective.

 Personalized Speech and Swallowing Therapy